 Tanfield Group Plc is a public company incorporated in England and quoted on AIM.
-These financial statements have been prepared on the going concern basis in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+These financial statements have been prepared on the going concern basis in accordance with applicable law and UK-adopted International Accounting Standards.
 The financial statements have been prepared under the historical cost convention, except for the revaluation of certain financial assets and liabilities measured at fair value.